-In this section, we consider a variant of the TSRMB problem with the total weight instead of the bottleneck as a second stage cost.
-Similarly, we consider a set $R_1$ of first stage riders which is given first, and must immediately and irrevocably be matched to a subset of drivers $D_1$ ($D_1 \subset D$).
-Once $R_1$ is matched, a scenario $S_i \subset R_2$ is revealed from a list ${\cal S}= \{ S_1, \ldots, S_q \}$.
-The first stage cost, $cost_1(D_1, R_1)$, is the total weight of the matching between $D_1$ and $R_1$ the second stage cost $cost_2(D\setminus D_1,S)$ is the cost of the minimum weight matching between the scenario $S$ and the available drivers ($D\setminus D_1$).
-Formally, let $M_1$ be the minimum weight perfect matching between $R_1$ and $D_1$, and given a scenario $S$, let $M_2^S$ be the minimum weight perfect matching between the scenario $S$ and the available drivers $D\setminus D_1$, then the cost functions for the TSRM are:
+In this section, we consider a variant of the TSRMB problem in which \emph{both the first and second-stage costs} are defined as the \emph{total weight} of minimum-cost matchings, in contrast to TSRMB where the first-stage cost is based on the average cost per rider and the second stage uses bottleneck cost.
+As before, we are given a set \( R_1 \) of first-stage riders, which must be immediately and irrevocably matched to a subset of drivers \( D_1 \subset D \).
+After this first-stage matching, a scenario \( S_i \subset R_2 \) is revealed from a given list \( \mathcal{S} = \{ S_1, \ldots, S_q \} \).
+The first-stage cost, \( \text{cost}_1(D_1, R_1) \), is the total weight of the matching between \( D_1 \) and \( R_1 \), while the second-stage cost, \( \text{cost}_2(D \setminus D_1, S) \), is the total weight of the minimum-cost matching between the realized scenario \( S \) and the available drivers \( D \setminus D_1 \).
+Formally, let \( M_1 \) be the minimum-weight perfect matching between \( R_1 \) and \( D_1 \), and for any scenario \( S \in \mathcal{S} \), let \( M_2^S \) be the minimum-weight perfect matching between \( S \) and \( D \setminus D_1 \).
+Then the cost functions for TSRM are given by:

 Given an optimal first-stage solution $D_1^*$, we denote $OPT_1 = cost_1(D_1^*,R_1)$, $OPT_2 = \max \{cost_2(D\setminus D_1^*, S)\; | \; S \in \mathcal{S}\}$ and $OPT = OPT_1 + OPT_2$.
-In this variant we consider an explicit model of scenarios and optimize over the worst case scenario.
+In this variant we consider an explicit model of scenarios and optimize over the worst-case scenario.
 We show that the problem is NP-hard even with two scenarios.
 We restate a result from the literature that gives a 3-approximation using a greedy approach.
-We further improve over this approximation in the specific case of no surplus.
+We further improve over this approximation in the specific case of no surplus by providing a $7/3$-approximation.
 We assume for the sake of simplicity that all the scenarios have the same size $k$.